-The Heggstad petition timeline will vary depending upon the county and the attorney fees.
+The Heggstad petition timeline will vary depending on the county and the attorney fees.

-California does not have a legal requirement that an attorney prepare the legal documents to file petitions with county superior courts.
+California does not have a legal requirement that an attorney prepares the legal documents to file petitions with county superior courts.

 It is always prudent to consult with an attorney that specializes in probate in California.

 Probate for many trusts and estates attorneys include estate plan, estate administration, trust litigation, estate litigation, elder law, probate litigator, trust contest, and more.

 Only licensed attorneys can give California legal advice.

 California estate and trust attorneys know how to prepare legal documents such as a financial power of attorney, trust transfer deed, property petition, and Heggstad petition to name just a few.